Forces loyal to east Libyan commander advance on Sirte

-Capturing Sirte would be a important strategic gain for Haftar, who since April has been waging a military offensive on the capital, Tripoli, home to Libya’s internationally recognized Government of National Accord (GNA).
+Capturing Sirte would be a important strategic gain for Haftar, who since April has been waging a military offensive on the capital, Tripoli, home to Libya’s internationally recognised Government of National Accord (GNA).

 Haftar’s self-styled Libyan National Army said they had taken areas surrounding Sirte including al-Qardabiya air base.

-“The army forces control all the districts surrounding the city of Sirte, and we are heading toward the heart of the city to complete its liberation,” said Khaled al-Mahjoub, an LNA spokesman.
+“The army forces control all the districts surrounding the city of Sirte, and we are heading towards the heart of the city to complete its liberation,” said Khaled al-Mahjoub, an LNA spokesman.

-A resident in the city center told Reuters by phone: “We can see convoys of LNA inside Sirte city ... they control large parts of the city now.
+A resident in the city centre told Reuters by phone: “We can see convoys of LNA inside Sirte city ... they control large parts of the city now.
 We also hear gunfire.”

 There was no immediate comment from GNA forces.